TanvirRashidDon/hello-cluster/README.md

 # What to expect?
 1. Test the server as a linux service
-2. Test load balancing using nginx
+2. Balance load using nginx
-3. Test with docker compose
+3. Balance load using traefik

-## API only
+## 1. Test the server as a linux service
 ### Local RUN
 `sudo go run ./src/server.go`